 Where applicable, additional information considered necessary by the applicant may be included as an annex (brochures, etc.), but assessment will be based on information included in the application form (therefore please limit the number and size of additional documents and attachments).

 An electronic version (pdf) of the application form and all documents on USB stick must be provided together with the printed original requested.
-The electronic version (pdf) of the Grant Application Form must not be a scan of the paper version but must be searchable.

 Applications must be sent to the following address:

 European Commission